grafana/alloy/docs/sources/reference/components/prometheus.exporter.mssql.md

 | `timeout`              | `duration` | The query timeout in seconds.                                       | `"10s"` | no       |
 | `query_config`         | `string`   | MSSQL query to Prometheus metric configuration as an inline string. |         | no       |

-[The sql_exporter examples](https://github.com/burningalchemist/sql_exporter/blob/master/examples/azure-sql-mi/sql_exporter.yml#L21) show the format of the `connection_string` argument:
+The [`sql_exporter` examples](https://github.com/burningalchemist/sql_exporter/blob/master/examples/azure-sql-mi/sql_exporter.yml#L21) show the format of the `connection_string` argument:

 ```conn
 sqlserver://USERNAME_HERE:PASSWORD_HERE@SQLMI_HERE_ENDPOINT.database.windows.net:1433?encrypt=true&hostNameInCertificate=%2A.SQL_MI_DOMAIN_HERE.database.windows.net&trustservercertificate=true
 ```

 If specified, the `query_config` argument must be a YAML document as string defining which MSSQL queries map to custom Prometheus metrics.
 `query_config` is typically loaded by using the exports of another component.
 For example,

 - `local.file.LABEL.content`
 - `remote.http.LABEL.content`
 - `remote.s3.LABEL.content`

-See [sql_exporter](https://github.com/burningalchemist/sql_exporter#collectors) for details on how to create a configuration.
+Refer to [sql_exporter](https://github.com/burningalchemist/sql_exporter#collectors) for details on how to create a configuration.

 ### Authentication

 By default, the `USERNAME` and `PASSWORD` used within the `connection_string` argument corresponds to a SQL Server username and password.

 If {{< param "PRODUCT_NAME" >}} is running in the same Windows domain as the SQL Server, then you can use the parameter `authenticator=winsspi` within the `connection_string` to authenticate without any additional credentials.